Danzigerrr/Google-Maps-Scraper/README.md

-# Google Maps Scrapper
+# Google Maps Scraper

 Google Maps Scrapper allows you to collect data from the given area about places of the specified type from Google Maps.
-The user needs to set the points which set the area of interest - the points are opposite corners of the square.
-The user also sets the zoom as well as the resolution of the search - the area is divided into X columns and X rows.
+The user needs to set the points which set the area of interest - the points are opposite corners of a rectangle.
+The user also sets the zoom as well as the resolution of the search - the area is divided into X columns and Y rows.
 The program will search for the places at each of the points with a set zoom.
 Finally, the collected data is saved in a CSV file.

+The time needed to collect the data depends on the number of measure points and the number of results returned by Google Maps.
+It takes approximately 15 minutes to scrape area of city of Gdańsk in Poland with 175 measure points.

 ## Installation